-Sexual health services in Kingston diagnosed over 800 new STI cases in 202146 (excluding chlamydia cases in under 25s).
+Sexual health services in Kingston diagnosed over 800 new STI cases in 2021 (excluding chlamydia cases in under 25s).
 This is 1 in 145 adults in the borough, one of the lowest rates in London, and 30% lower than the previously-stable numbers up to 2019.
 The sudden decrease and continued lower diagnosis rate since 2020 is probably due to restrictions on non-household mingling during Covid-19 lockdowns.
 Detection rates for syphilis, gonorrhoea and chlamydia were all well below the London average.
 The chlamydia screening programme for 15-24 year olds tested 19% of Kingston's young people in 2021, which is just below London overall.

-Figure 9: Admission episodes for alcohol-related conditions (Broad), 2016-17 to 2020-21.
+Figure 12: Admission episodes for alcohol-related conditions (using a broad definition of 'alcohol-related'), 2016-17 to 2020-21.
 The blue line with green dots is Kingston.